Will Creighton cover the spread vs. Iowa? Betting Trends, Record ATS

 Creighton vs Iowa Betting Records & Stats

-- Iowa covered 13 times in 28 games with a spread last year.
+- Iowa put together a 13-15-0 record against the spread last year.

 Creighton vs. Iowa Over/Under Stats